edenspiekermann/edenspiekermann-storybook-starter/README.md

 * A `componentName.jsx` file containing the React component as a default export.
 Be sure to include [prop types and default props](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component.
 * A `componentName.stories.js` file containing the [stories](https://storybook.js.org/basics/writing-stories/) for this component.
 A story reflects a variant of the component that is documented on an individual page in Storybook.
 * A `componentName.test.js` file containing all unit tests for the component
-* A `README.md` containing the documentation for this component in Markdown format.
+* A `README.md` containing the documentation for this component in Markdown format
 * A `componentName.scss` file containg all styles for the components
 * A file containing the snapshots generated from the stories of this component.
-This will be taken care automatically and placed in a separate folder so you don't need to care about ut.
+This will be taken care of automatically and placed in a separate folder so you don't need to care about it.

 _(Replace componentName with the name of your component written in camel case accordingly)_